mohmdelsayed/upgd/README.md

 TBD

 ## How to cite

-Elsayed, M., & Mahmood, A. R. (2023).
-Addressing Loss of Plasticity and Catastrophic Forgetting in Neural Networks. <em>In Proceedings of the 12th International Conference on Learning Representations (ICLR)</em>.
+Elsayed, M., Mahmood, A. R. (2024).
+Addressing loss of plasticity and catastrophic forgetting in continual learning. <em>In Proceedings of International Conference on Learning Representations</em>